 Dates for all exams are published on the relevant exam board’s website.
 Check your exam specification in the Introduction to your course, go to either http://www.aqa.org.uk or http://www.edexcel.com and then find the relevant series (summer or winter) in the exam timetable.
 Exam dates are not negotiable even for the holiday of a lifetime or hospitalisation.

 Please be aware that summer exams are often referred to as “June” exams.
 This can be misleading as many summer exams now take place in May as well, our Student Advisers can always help you to find the correct date.

-Students often get confused by the difference between the work they do during their course, which is tested by their Tutor-marked Assignments and board-examined coursework, which is entirely different.
+Students often get confused by the difference between the work they do during their course, which is tested by their Tutor-marked Assignments and Non-exam Assessment, which is entirely different.